-The Company funded a total of £24.0 billion, £23.4 billion for major projects and P0.6 billion for miscellaneous projects in 2011 through cash generated from the Company's operations and proceeds from borrowings.
-Major capital projects include:
+The Company funded a total of 24.0 billion, 23.4 billion for major projects and 0.6 billion for miscellaneous projects in 2011 through cash generated from the Company's operations and proceeds from borrowings.

+Major capital projects of the Company include:
-Service station projects and LPG distribution facility.
-P3.7 billion was allotted for the expansion of the service station network to augment market share and the installation of the LPG supply/distribution facility.

-Refinery investments.
-A total of #18.2 billion was used for refinery projects such as the RMP-2, power plant, and other efficiency- and maintenance-related projects.

-Logistical projects.
-P1.4 billion was funded for logistical projects that would improve cost efficiencies and revenue generation.
-These include additional equipment and tanks, expansion of existing facilities and safety-related projects.
+- Service station projects and LPG distribution facility. #3.7 billion was allotted for the expansion of the service station network to augment market share and the installation of LPG supply/distribution facility. - Refinery investments.
+A total of ₽18.2 billion was used for refinery projects such as the RMP-2, the power plant, and other efficiency and maintenance related projects. - Logistical projects. ₽1.4 billion was funded for logistical projects that would improve cost efficiencies and revenue generation.
+These include acquisition of additional equipment and tanks, expansion of existing facilities and safety-related projects.

-(B) Changes in and Disagreements With Accountants on Accounting and Financial Disclosure.
+Changes in and Disagreements With Accountants on Accounting and Financial Disclosure.

-There are no changes in and disagreements with Accountants on Accounting and Financial Disclosure.
+There are no changes in and disagreements with the accountants on accounting and financial disclosure.